khaors/geocompr/main.md

 The above code generates a geographic object `desire_lines` (of class `sf`) that allows the `od` object to be plotted on the map and, vitally, used to inform geographically targetted transport policies.
 The `desire_lines` can now be plotted using plot commands such as that provided in the command below.
-The results, illustrated in Figure \@ref(fig:od), demonstrate that Bristol city centre is by far the largest trip attractor in the region.
+The results, illustrated in Figure \@ref(fig:desire), demonstrate that Bristol city centre is by far the largest trip attractor in the region.
 However, there are several peripheral sub-centres including Bradford Stoke to the North and Portishead to the West.